Tours & Tickets

 Guidelines

-- Ticket sales open on the 15th day of each month starting at 9 am Pacific time for tours occurring in the following month (June tickets go on sale May 15).
+- Tickets go on sale on the 15th day of each month starting at 9 am Pacific time for the following month’s tours.

 - The minimum age for tour guests is 10 years.

-- Sunnylands does not keep a waiting list for sold out tours.
+- No waiting list for sold out tours.

 Explore the Annenbergs’ historic winter home—a 25,000 square-foot midcentury modern masterpiece.
 Walk through the spaces where history took place, including extravagant New Year’s Eve parties, nationally and globally important meetings, and intimate moments spent with the Annenbergs’ family and close friends.